ao-labs-123/layered-communication-framework/README.md

 ## Multi-Layer Classification

-The highest score is used as the reference axis.Multi-Layer Classification

 The highest score is used as the reference axis.

 An axis is considered active when:An axis is considered active when: